singchenyeo/CKD/README.md

 ## What are included
 * Raw data consist of 300 patients, with longitudinal medical record up to 1429 days from baseline
+* “Variable explanation.pdf” contains all information about the raw data
-* A PDF is available to present the methods and results
+* “Predicting chronic kidney disease.pdf” presents the methods and results
 * “CSV” folder contain all the raw data and processed data
 * “figures” folder contain all the ROC curve
 * “models” folder contain all the optimized models